nbirus/vue-analytics-template/README.md

 # vue-analytics-template
-A base set of components for an analytics website
+A base set of components for an analytics website..